cosmos/ibc/spec/ics-023-vector-commitments/README.md

 #### Commitment Root

-An `CommitmentRoot` commits to a particular commitment state and should be constant-size.
+A `CommitmentRoot` commits to a particular commitment state and should be constant-size.

 In certain commitment constructions with constant-size states, `CommitmentState` and `CommitmentRoot` may be the same type.